Taanishkaa/StickyNotes/README.md

-# This my local repo
+# This is a simple sticky notes application